MacsInSpace/MacAppStoreRedist/README.md

 # MacAppStoreRedist
-Script to parse the Mac App Store Manifest.plist and hard link and rename any current downloads from the Mac App Store for redist.
+Script to parse the Mac App Store Manifest.plist and hard link and rename any current downloads from the Mac App Store for redistribution.
+Maybe later for Munki or Casper import.

 This shell script searches for the Mac App Store folder and creates hard links to any pkg and also creates a matching text file with details of the pkg.